 Driven by fear, men take to many a refuge, in mountains, forests, parks, sacred groves and shrines, but these are not a secure kind of refuge.
 By taking to this sort of refuge one is not released from suffering.
 All these things listed are subject to decay and total annihilation–even mountains are eventually worn down–so they offer no secure refuge.

-He who has gone to Buddha, Dharma and Sangha for refuge, though, and who with true wisdom understands the Four Noble Truths of Suffering, the Origin of Suffering, the End of Suffering and the Noble Eightfold Path, leading to the Elimination of Suffering, this is a secure refuge, this is the ultimate refuge; by taking to this refuge one is indeed released from all suffering.
-The Buddha, the Dharma, and the Sangha are eternal for they are The Truth of Things.
-Nevertheless, mere verbal taking of refuge means nothing.
-Only by following the Four Aryan Truths and the Aryan Eightfold Path can we come into touch with the inner Buddha, Dharma, and Sangha and progress on to Buddhahood.
+He who has gone to Buddha, Dharma and Sangha for refuge… is indeed released from all suffering.
+The inner Buddha, the inner Dharma, and the inner Sangha are eternal for they are The Truth of Things.
+Nevertheless, mere verbal “taking refuge” means nothing.
+Only by following the Four Aryan Truths and the Aryan Eightfold Path can we come into touch with the inner Buddha, Dharma and Sangha and progress on to Buddhahood.
 For as the wise teachers explain, it is our inner Buddha, the inner Dharma, and the inner Sangha that we must seek.
 The exterior counterparts exist only to point to the inner ones.

 Hard to find

 A truly thoroughbred man is hard to find.
 He is not born anywhere, but where that seer is born, the people prosper (Dhammapada 193).

 Narada Thera: “Hard to find is a man of great wisdom: such a man is not born everywhere.
 Where such a wise man is born, that family thrives happily.”

 What is there to say?
 We must strive to ourselves become “of great wisdom” and not wait for the advent of a teacher before we take up the Buddha Way.